nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Interface Layout

-When you launch Cobb, Cobb will appear on your screen as a window containing our user-friendly [Graphical User Interface](https://en.wikipedia.org/wiki/Graphical_user_interface) (GUI).<br>
-Let's take a look at the 4 different components that make up Cobb's GUI.
+When you launch Cobb, Cobb will appear on your screen as a window.
+Let's take a look at the 4 different components that make up this window.

 ### 1. Command Input and Output Boxes
-You can find them located at the top section of the window.<br>
+You can find them located at the top section of the window.<br><br>
 ![CommandBox](images/CommandBox.png)<br><br>
 The __command input box__ is located where the placeholder text `Enter command here...` is.<br>
 Clicking on it will allow you to input commands for Cobb to execute.